Ahmad Ngouyamsa

-Ahmad Toure Ngouyamsa Nounchil (born 21 December 2000) is a professional footballer who plays as a defender.
+Ahmad Toure Ngouyamsa Nounchil (born 21 December 2000) is a professional footballer who plays as a defender for French Championnat National 1 club Créteil.
 Born in Cameroon, he represented it internationally before switching allegiance to Chad.

 Club career

 Ngouyamsa made his professional debut with Dijon in a 1-0 Ligue 1 win over Lille OSC on 12 January 2020.

 On 30 June 2023, Ngouyamsa signed a two-year contract with Rodez.

 International career

 Ngouyamsa represented the Cameroon U17s at the 2017 Africa U-17 Cup of Nations.
 Ngouyamsa made his debut with the Cameroon national team in a friendly 0–0 tie with Japan on 9 October 2020.

 In 2024, Ngouyamsa switched to Chad national team and debuted on 6 September 2024 in an Africa Cup of Nations qualifier against Sierra Leone.